Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 Best suited for kids 10 and younger.
 Plan for 2 hours.

-Hours: Open daily 10-5.
+Hours: Open 10-5 and closed on Wednesdays during the school year.
 Hours change seasonally, so double check the Creative Discovery Museum’s website.

 Address: 321 Chestnut St. (Corner of Chestnut and 4th).